 You can also view the history of your current session by executing

 PSReadLine makes looking for a specific command in the history haystack even easier with ‘Bash/zsh style interactive history search’.
 I have created a gif below to demonstrate this, but it’s as simple as pressing ‘Ctrl+R’ from the console.
 That will create a second line under your prompt where you can start typing your search terms.

 As you type PSReadLine is going back through your history to find the most recent command that matches what you’ve typed so far.
 As you continue typing it hones in on the exact command you’re looking for.
 To look further back in your history, press ‘Ctrl+R’ again to find the next time you used that search term in a command.

-If you press `Ctrl+R` one too many times, you can press `Ctrl+S` to search forward, basically taking you forward in time one search result.
+Ctrl+S to search forward, basically taking you forward in time one search result.